The Rape of Europa (Titian): Subject

-Description

-Titian is unequivocal about the fact that this is a scene of rape (abduction): Europa is sprawled helplessly on her back, her clothes in disarray.
-The painting depicts Europa on the back of the bull, just off the shore of her homeland.
+History

+The painting was one of the "poesie" series painted by Titian for Philip II of Spain.
+With Diana and Callisto and Diana and Actaeon, both now shared by London and Edinburgh; it was one of three Titian poesie given by Philip V of Spain to the French ambassador, the Duke of Gramont, who in turn presented them to Philippe II, Duke of Orléans, Regent of France from 1715 to 1723.

+For most of the 18th century it was in the Orleans Collection in Paris.
+The painting was included in the 1857 Manchester Art Treasures exhibition.
+It was purchased by Bernard Berenson on behalf of art collector Isabella Stewart Gardner in 1896.
+It was not stolen during the Isabella Stewart Gardner Museum theft in 1990, despite being the most expensive painting in Boston at the time.
+From August 12, 2021, to January 2, 2022, the Isabella Stewart Gardner Museum displayed all six Titian poesie in an exhibit titled Titian: Women, Myth & Power.
+It was the first time since the 16th century that the six paintings were physically united.

+Scholarly interpretation

 Although the act of sexual violence is not depicted in the painting, it is implied through Europa's open-legged posture and her expression of fear as she is dragged off by Zeus.
 Her danger is also implied by her waving a red silk scarf and by the sea monster in the foreground of the painting.
 In other parts of the painting, two putti in the sky chase after Europa, and one rides on a dolphin in the sea.

 Yael Even has theorized that Titian could have created this painting not due to any particular attachment to the subject, but in order to assert his abilities as a painter.

-Provenance

-The painting was one of the "poesie" painted by Titian for Philip II of Spain.
-With Diana and Callisto and Diana and Actaeon, both now shared by London and Edinburgh; it was one of three Titian poesie given by Philip V of Spain to the French ambassador, the Duke of Gramont, who in turn presented them to Philippe II, Duke of Orléans, Regent of France from 1715 to 1723.
-For most of the 18th century it was in the Orleans Collection in Paris.
-It was purchased by Bernard Berenson on behalf of art collector Isabella Stewart Gardner in 1896.